 Hamilton Canadian Financials Etf Performance

-The etf retains a Market Volatility (i.e., Beta) of 0.36, which attests to possible diversification benefits within a given portfolio.
+The etf retains a Market Volatility (i.e., Beta) of 0.2, which attests to not very significant fluctuations relative to the market.
 As returns on the market increase, Hamilton Canadian's returns are expected to increase less than the market.
 However, during the bear market, the loss of holding Hamilton Canadian is expected to be smaller as well.

 Risk-Adjusted Performance